FSGModding/FSG_Mod_Assistant/README.md

   - __Update__ : The version of the mod you have does not match the version on modhub
   - __New__ : This file has been added to this collection since the last scan
   - __Recent__ : This mod has recently been updated or released on the modHub
+  - __nonModHub__ : This mod wasn't found on ModHub, it is probably a 3rd party mod.
   - __NotMOD__ : This file is not a mod
   - __Broken__ : This mod is likely broken
   - __Issue__ : This mod may have non game breaking issues